 Video of the Day

 Endurance is a measure of the amount of time an activity can be performed, so muscular endurance is when your muscles can perform repetitive actions for a given period of time.
 Muscle endurance is important for daily tasks such as walking and carrying items.

 Increasing your muscular endurance will make everyday chores and tasks easier.
 Training muscular endurance will increase your stamina — you'll have more energy to go from your job to playing with your kids, for example.

-You will find that performing repetitious physical activity -- such as gardening, raking leaves and washing your car -- will become less fatiguing, too.
-According to the American College of Sports Medicine, increasing muscular endurance will also limit injuries sustained from physical exertion and from the overuse of active muscles throughout the day.
+You will find that performing repetitious physical activity — such as gardening, raking leaves and washing your car — will become less fatiguing, too.
+Emphasizing the importance of endurance in your training will also limit injuries sustained from physical exertion and from the overuse of active muscles throughout the day.

-If you ever wanted to run a little farther, hike an incline a little longer or jump for that rebound in the last minutes of a basketball game but could not due to muscular fatigue, boosting your muscular endurance will benefit those types of situations.
-After muscular endurance training, your muscles will be able to sustain a load -- such as your body weight or a back pack -- for longer periods, and they will do so more efficiently.
+If you ever wanted to run a little farther, hike an incline a little longer or jump for that rebound in the last minutes of a basketball game but could not due to muscular fatigue, boosting your muscular endurance will help.
+After muscular endurance training, your muscles will be able to sustain a load — such as your body weight or a back pack — for longer periods, and they will do so more efficiently.